lmakonem/elastic-siem-suricata/README.md

 ## Docker compose

-Bringing up the stack: `sudo docker-compose up`
+Bringing up the stack: `sudo docker-compose up -d`

 As soon as the containers are ready, navigate to http://localhost:5601 and login with the following credentials
 **elastic : password**